SMART SENSING insights

 Mixed emotions

-Emotions are, for the most part, tied to specific objects or events.
+Emotions are, for the most part, tied to specific objects or events and, thus, short-lived.
 They can be triggered through social interactions, external events and stimuli, personal experiences and memories, or hormonal changes.
-When perceiving somebody’s emotional reactions, we intuitively recognize and interpret them: with regard to the specific situation, the person’s character, and culture.
+Affective states, on the other hand, refer to the broader spectrum of feelings and moods that can be more enduring than specific emotions.
+Simply put, they are psychosomatic events with communicative, motivational, and cognitive consequences, influencing a person’s overall emotional landscape.

 • physiological reactions (e.g., an increase in heart rate, sweating, or blushing and paling due to the dilation or constriction of vessels, respectively)